 Product volume changes of 20% or more over a previously verified volume capability shall require run-at-rate.
 The capacity study shall include identification of the capacity constraints and evaluation of risk to Nexteer by the supplier.
 The results of this study shall be provided to the Nexteer AQE/SQE.
 The capacity information provided with the quote should reflect the available daily capacity and operating plan (hours/day, days/week).
 The operating plan should meet total weekly volume requirements and current model service requirements and shall be no more than 100 hours per 5-day work week.
 The Nexteer standard work year is based on 48 weeks, 240 workdays.
 Any operating plan using more than 100 hours per work week (e.g., 5 days x 20 hours per day) or different than the standard 48 weeks, 240 working days, must be agreed upon by Nexteer and clearly documented in the Nomination Letter.
 Program capacity information will be documented in the Nomination Letter under the Program Capacity Obligation section at time of business award.
-Suppliers shall be responsible to have capacity to provide 15% over the OEM customer requirement, whichever is greater, above the aggregate Nexteer volume on a sustained basis without additional investment from Nexteer.
+Suppliers shall be responsible to have capacity to provide 15% above the aggregate Nexteer volume or the percent (%) required by the OEM customer, whichever is greater, on a sustained basis without additional investment from Nexteer.
 The additional capacity may be produced outside of the 100-hour work week but less than or equal to 120 hours.